i386x/pubdocs/TeX/README.md

   case of control sequences)
 * `\the` gets the value stored in the given register or font
   * if the register is a tokens register its content is not further expanded
+  * otherwise the result of an expansion is a sequence of category 10 and 12 tokens

 ## Main Processor